alessioPardiniJob/AIF24-25/README.md

 - In your browser, open the corresponding notebook file (`.ipynb`) and execute the cells.

 > **Reminder**: Ensure the virtual environment is activated before running any commands.
+It is recommended to position yourself in the notebook folder before running the following command (e.g., cd ../notebook).
 ---

 ## Contribution Guidelines
 ### Reporting Issues